What to Do if You are Injured at Work

-Work-related injuries and illnesses are covered by workers’ compensation insurance.
+Work-related injuries are covered by workers’ compensation insurance.
 You must follow the steps below to qualify for medical and lost wage coverage.
-Please contact Human Resources (HR) at 610-526-5261 if you have any questions.

-If you sustain a fracture, cut that may need stitches, chest pain, concussion, sprain that prevents walking, or eye injury, call Public Safety at extension 7911 for emergency treatment and transport.
+If you sustain a fracture, cut that may need stitches, chest pain, concussion, sprain that prevents walking, or eye injury, call Campus Safety (ext.
+7911) for emergency transport arrangements.
 Employees should not drive themselves or each other to the emergency room.

 For muscle strain, non-healing wound, sprain, bruise, repetitive motion injury, or persistent soreness, notify your supervisor as soon as possible.
-Contact Human Resources at x5261 (or page via Public Safety) to arrange an appointment with a health care provider listed on the College’s Panel of Designated Workers’ Compensation Medical Care Providers.
-Employees can often be seen by a panel member the same day.
+Contact Human Resources (ext.
+5261) to arrange an appointment with a health care provider listed on the College’s Panel of Designated Workers’ Compensation Medical Care Providers.

 • HR will coordinate follow-up care as needed through a designated panel provider, chosen by the employee from the list.
 If recovery lasts longer than 90 days, employees may transfer care to a licensed medical care provider of their choice.